Canada and the US made a number of changes to the food regulations in 2016, and more changes have been implemented in 2021-2022.

 Rounding values rules

 Let’s quickly mention that when creating those nutrition tables, there are specific rules on the rounding of numbers for the weight of nutrients as well as the % of daily values.
+Rounding is different depending on the nutrient and the amount of each nutrient.

 -